Atlanta Dinner Club

 Meet people you'd actually want to know.

-We match you with five other Atlantans who share your interests, book a table, and get out of the way.
-Come alone — that's the whole idea.
+We match you with five other Atlantans who share your interests, book a great table, and let the conversation take it from there.
+Come on your own, that's the joy of it.

-Take a seatSix people · One table · First dinner is being set now
+Join our next eventSix people · One table · Our first dinner is coming together now

 Our mission

-Atlanta is full of people who would get along, and almost none of them will ever meet.
-We're here to fix that.
+Atlanta is full of people who would genuinely hit it off, and hardly any of them will ever meet.
+We're here to change that.

 Making friends as an adult isn't hard because people are unfriendly.
-It's hard because nobody's calendar has room and nobody wants to make the first move.
-"We should hang out sometime" is where good intentions go to die.
+It's hard because everyone's calendar is full and nobody wants to make the first move.
+"We should hang out sometime" is where the best intentions quietly fizzle out.

-So we do the part everybody's avoiding.
-We find the people whose interests actually overlap with yours — the climbers, the cooks, the readers, the builders, the parents, the runners — and we put you at the same table.
+So we handle the part that never quite happens on its own.
+We find the people whose interests genuinely overlap with yours (the climbers, the cooks, the readers, the builders, the parents, the runners) and bring you all to the same table.

-Not a mixer.
-Not a room full of people scanning for someone more useful.
-A table of six, a real conversation, and a reason to show up on a Thursday.
+No mixer.
+No room full of people scanning for someone more useful.
+Just a table of six, a real conversation, and a happy reason to show up on a Thursday.

 Why we do it over dinner

-You can't hand someone a business card and call it a friendship.
-Standing in a bar with a drink in your hand, everyone's got one eye on the door.
-Coffee is thirty minutes and a polite exit.
+A business card has never once turned into a friendship.
+In a loud bar, everyone's got one eye on the door.
+Coffee is thirty minutes and a friendly goodbye.

-Dinner is different, and it's different for boring, physical reasons.
+Dinner is different, and it's different for wonderfully simple reasons.
 You sit down.
 You stay put.
-There's food in front of you and nowhere to be for two hours.
-Somewhere around the ninety-minute mark, people stop performing and start talking — about the thing they're building, the trip they can't stop thinking about, the reason they moved here in the first place.
+There's good food in front of you and nowhere else to be for two hours.
+Somewhere around the ninety-minute mark, everyone relaxes and the real conversation begins: the thing they're building, the trip they can't stop thinking about, the reason they moved here in the first place.

-That's the whole method.
+That's the whole secret.
 We didn't invent it.
-We just put it on the calendar.
+We just put it on the calendar for you.

 How it works